PeepTheMoon/reading-notes/class-07.md

 6. Use the this variable within methods so you can access the object's properties and methods from inside.

 ## HTML Chapter 6: “Tables” (pp.126-145)
+A table represents info in grid format.
+Helps us to understand complex data by referencing info on two axes.
+< table>
+< tr> -table row
+< td> -table data
+< th> -table heading

+Span coloumns with < td colspan>
+Span rows with < td rowspan>

+For long tables, split the table into:
+< thead> -table headings
+< tbody> -table body
+< tfoot> -table foot

 ### JS Chapter 3: “Functions, Methods, and Objects” (pp.106-144)
+The new keyword and the object constructor create blank objects, and properties and methods can be added.
+Update the value properties using dot notation or square brackets.
+You can use templates to create several objects that represent similar things.

+Arrays are objects.
+You can arrays of objects and objects in arrays.
+There are also built in objects.
+1. Browser object model
+-Window
+--Document
+--History
+--Location
+--Navigator
+--Screen
+2. Document object model
+3. Global JavaScript objects
+-String
+-Boolean
+-Number
+-Date
+-Math
+-Regex